-On 28 February 2024, the board of directors of Ten Pao Electronic (Huizhou) Co., Ltd.\ (天寶電子(惠州)有限公司) ("Ten Pao Electronic (Huizhou)"), an indirect wholly-owned subsidiary of the Company, resolved to propose (i) the adoption of a share award scheme for Ten Pao Electronic (Huizhou) (the "Ten Pao Electronic (Huizhou) Share Award Scheme") and (ii) the conditional grant of award shares to (a) Ms. Yang Bingbing ("Ms. Yang"), the chief executive officer and a director of Ten Pao Electronic (Huizhou); and (b) Mr. Hong Guangdai ("Mr. G.D.
+On 28 February 2024, the board of directors of Ten Pao Electronic (Huizhou), a subsidiary of the Company, resolved to propose (i) the adoption of the Ten Pao Electronic (Huizhou) Share Award Scheme and (ii) the conditional grant of award shares to (a) Ms. Yang Bingbing ("Ms. Yang"), the chief executive officer and a director of Ten Pao Electronic (Huizhou); and (b) Mr. Hong Guangdai ("Mr. G.D.
 Hong"), a director of Ten Pao Electronic (Huizhou).
 Pursuant to Rule 17.13 of the Listing Rules, Rules 17.02 to 17.04 and Rules 17.06 to 17.09 of the Listing Rules apply to share schemes of a principal subsidiary of a listed issuer as if they were share schemes of the issuer as described in Rule 17.01(1) of the Listing Rules.
-Ten Pao Electronic (Huizhou) Share Award Scheme, as a share award scheme of a principal subsidiary of the Company, is subject to Rule 17.02 of the Listing Rules and the approval of the Shareholders in general meeting.
-The proposed adoption of the Ten Pao Electronic (Huizhou) Share Award Scheme, as a share award Scheme and the conditional grant of share awards to Ms. Yang and Mr. G.D.
+Ten Pao Electronic (Huizhou) is a principal subsidiary of the Company.
+Therefore, pursuant to Rule 17.13 of the Listing Rules, the Ten Pao Electronic (Huizhou) Share Award Scheme, as a share award scheme of a principal subsidiary of the Company, is subject to Rule 17.02 of the Listing Rules and the approval of the Shareholders in general meeting.
+The proposed adoption of the Ten Pao Electronic (Huizhou) Share Award Scheme and the conditional grant of share awards to Ms. Yang and Mr. G.D.
 Hong were approved by the independent Shareholders by way of ordinary resolutions at the extraordinary general meeting of the Company held on 8 April 2024.